 Your housing offer

-We ask if you’re ready to move.
-If you are, you can inspect the property.
+We will ask if you’re ready to move and if you are, you can inspect the property.
 This is called an ‘offer of housing’.
-We may put your application on hold if you’re not ready to move.

 Inspecting the property

 We give you the keys and you can look at the property.
 You must return the keys to us by 4pm on the same day.